NeoMedSys/mrsal/README.md

 ## Quick Start guide

 We need to install RabbitMQ to use Mrsal.
 Head over to [install](https://www.rabbitmq.com/download.html) RabbitMQ.
 Make sure to stick to the configuration that you give the installation throughout this guide.
-You can also use the [Dockerfile](https://github.com/NeoMedSys/mrsal/blob/main/Dockerfile) and [docker-compose](https://github.com/NeoMedSys/mrsal/blob/main/docker-compose.yml) that we are using in the full guide.
+You can also use the [Dockerfile](https://github.com/NeoMedSys/mrsal/blob/main/Dockerfile) and the [docker-compose](https://github.com/NeoMedSys/mrsal/blob/main/docker-compose.yml) that we are using in the full guide.

+Please read the [full guide](https://github.com/NeoMedSys/mrsal/blob/main/FullGuide.md) to understand what Mrsal currently can and can't do.

+###### Mrsal was first developed by NeoMedSys and the research group [CRAI](https://crai.no/) at the univeristy hospital of Oslo.

 ## 1. Setup, bind and publish